jobelche/Empirical-Accuracy/README.md

 ## BLOT (Bottom Line On Top)

-You don't need to do anything extraordinary to acquire competition-quality hardware.

 Most mid-tier rifles with mid-tier optics running mid-tier ammunition will outperform most shooters.
 More than a handful of "budget" rifle brands will do the same.
 There is no incantation you can say over a bag rest or magical rune to carve into the turret ring to make precision shooting "easy."
 Outshooting a store-bought rifle is hard, and nothing is changing that.
 Anyone telling you differently is selling something.

 ## The Old Ways